Bajaj Auto Q3 results: Net profit rises 23% to Rs 1,491 cr

-Two- and three-wheeler maker Bajaj Auto on Wednesday reported 23% rise in standalone net profit at Rs 1,491 crore for the quarter ended December 31, 2022.
+Two- and three-wheeler maker Bajaj Auto on Wednesday reported 23% rise in standalone net profit at Rs 1,491 crore for the quarter ended December 31, 2022 as strong domestic demand and an increase in prices of its motorcycles and scooters made up for weak exports..
 It reported net profit of Rs 1,214 crore in the year-ago period.

 The company's revenue from operations rose 3% to Rs 9,315 crore as against Rs 9,021 crore in Q3FY22.